Emirates cancels 70-plane A350 order in blow to Airbus, Rolls

 The first A350 is still due to be delivered to Qatar Airways in the fourth quarter of this year, Airbus said.

-Emirates and Qatar Airways are part of a trio of Gulf carriers, alongside Abu Dhabi's Etihad, that have secured large fleets of wide-body jets to support the growth of new hubs.
+Emirates and Qatar Airways are part of a trio of Gulf carriers, alongside Abu Dhabi's Etihad, that have secured large fleets of wide-body jets to suppport the growth of new hubs.

 Nick Cunningham of UK-based Agency Partners said the latest move posed questions including whether Middle Eastern carriers have over-expanded or are expecting lower growth than before.